sudomastery/Functions-and-Git-Collaboration-Class-Assignment/README.md

 ## Collaboration

 This project was done in collaboration using Git and GitHub.
-Team members contributed via branches, commits, and pull requests.
+ Team members Eva ,Roy ,Elijah and David contributed via branches, commits, and pull requests.